ChandanChainani/user-movie-rating-api/README.md

 - use rating_app
 - db.auth("mongoadmin", "secret")

-# Steps to build and Run Api
+# Steps to build and Run Test App
 Before starting the service make sure mongo is running and setup is complete if not follow [Mongo Setup](#mongo-setup)